 Question: What can you tell me about sentinel node biopsy?
 Can I trust the results?

 Lymph nodes are filters that trap cancer cells (and other unwanted cells) and eliminate them from the body.
-Pathologists check lymph nodes for cancer cells that have "escaped" from the tumor and are trying to spread.
+Pathologists check lymph nodes for cancer cells that have left the tumor and are trying to spread.

 The presence ("node-positive") or absence ("node-negative") of cancer in the lymph nodes is one of the most important factors your doctor will consider when determining how aggressive your treatment needs to be.
 Read more about what lymph node involvement means.